 What this looks like in hospitals

-This is where standards bodies matter.
-The WHO has repeatedly emphasized safe integration of AI into health systems, and the NIST AI Risk Management Framework is useful because it forces operational questions about validity, robustness, transparency, and monitoring.
-Those are not abstract governance words.
-They determine whether a tool is safe when deployed on a Monday morning with three staffing vacancies, a crowded ED, and a clinician already on hour 11.
+For hospital executives, the governance question is whether the institution has designed the workflow to respect human attention limits.
+I would not deploy a concurrent AI documentation system in any clinical setting that lacks a structured override review process.
+Speed without verification is just risk redistribution.
+The NIST AI Risk Management Framework is useful here because it forces operational questions about validity, robustness, and monitoring that determine whether a tool is safe when deployed on a Monday morning with three staffing vacancies, a crowded ED, and a clinician already on hour eleven.

 Clinical AI should reduce load, not disguise it

-In practical terms, that means I care less about whether an AI model can generate a polished answer and more about whether it narrows the cognitive surface area of the task.
+In practical terms, I care less about whether an AI model can generate a polished answer and more about whether it narrows the cognitive surface area of the task.
 Does it shorten the path to the right chart?
 Does it remove duplicate work?
 Does it surface the one abnormal result that should actually change management?
 Or does it create a second layer of work that only looks efficient because the machine typed faster than the human could think?

 How hospital leaders should respond